-- During term time the DSL (or Deputy) should always be available (during School hours) for staff in the school to discuss any safeguarding concerns.
-Whilst the DSL (or Deputy) would be expected to be available in person, but in exceptional circumstances availability via phone, Skype or other such mediums is acceptable. - Cover arrangements for any out of hours / out of term activities are detailed on the out of hours on call rota.
+• During term time the DSL (or Deputy) should always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+Whilst the DSL (or Deputy) would be expected to be

+- available in person, but in exceptional circumstances availability via phone, Skype or other such mediums is acceptable. - Cover arrangements for any out of hours / out of term activities are detailed on the out of hours on call rota.

-Appendix 6: DDSL Job Description
+Appendix 5: DDSL Job Description

-The DDSLs are David Griffiths (Principal) and Rachel Capper (Head of Junior School) who will have responsibility to receive and respond to any concerns relating to child protection and safeguarding including online safety concerns in the absence of the DSL Bridget Perks.
+The DDSLs are Rachel Capper (Head of Junior School) Hannah Sutcliffe (With responsibility for EYFS) James Waddington, Aimee Channon and Jess Charlton who will have responsibility to receive and respond to any concerns relating to child protection and safeguarding including online safety concerns in the absence of the DSL Joanne Goudriaan.